NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 	struct data2a
 	{
 		holder h1;
-		stateless holder h2; //Same type as `h1`, but different declaration.
+		zero_sized holder h2; //Same type as `h1`, but different declaration.
 	};

-Do note that the identity rule works even for derived classes and arrays of types that contain stateless subobjects:
+Do note that the identity rule works even for derived classes and arrays of types that contain zero_sized subobjects:

 	struct data3 : public holder
 	{